Step 4: Full View

 Should Engineer B notify Engineer A of the peer review engagement despite the franchiser's explicit instruction to maintain confidentiality, or comply with the client's confidentiality directive and conduct the review without informing Engineer A?

-Comply With Client Instruction and Withhold Notification Board's choice Conduct the peer review without informing Engineer A, treating the franchiser's explicit confidentiality instruction as binding under the faithful agent duty and deferring any disclosure until the client's engagement terms permit it or the contract situation changes.
+O2 Conduct the peer review without informing Engineer A, treating the franchiser's explicit confidentiality instruction as binding under the faithful agent duty and deferring any disclosure until the client's engagement terms permit it or the contract situation changes.
+Board's choice

 The peer review notification obligation under Section III.8.a independently requires that an engineer whose work is under review be informed of that review, grounded in professional dignity and the incumbent's right to provide technical context.
 This obligation is not conditioned on client consent.
 Competing against this is the faithful agent and trustee duty under Section II.4, which requires Engineer B to carry out the client's transaction in the manner most beneficial to the client and to refrain from unauthorized disclosures, even altruistically motivated ones, when the client has explicitly instructed otherwise.
 The Board found that Engineer B's notification was not consistent with the Code under the faithful agent standard, while also recognizing that the client's direction does not authorize ethical violations.